cproctor/unfold_studio/documentation/user_guide/ink.rst

 described in `Running your
 ink <https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md>`__.

+.. _advanced_flow_control:

-Part 4: Advanced Flow Control
+Advanced Flow Control
 =============================

-1) Tunnels
+Tunnels
 ----------

 The default structure for **ink** stories is a "flat" tree of choices,